vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 * IoT Extensions for VS Code and Azure CLI
 * node.js (latest)

-> **Note**: A virtual machine has been created for this course that provides a majority of the tools specified above.
-The instructions below support using the prepared VM or setting up the development environment locally using your PC.
+> **IMPORTANT**: A virtual machine environment has been created for the Microsoft Azure IoT Developer lab activities on MS Learn.
+The virtual machine environment provides a majority of the tools specified above.
+The instructions below describe how to configure your own PC as an Azure IoT development environment.

 ## In This Lab

-In this lab, you will set up the base developer tools for your development environment, install the Azure IoT extensions for Visual Studio Code and Azure CLI, and then download some files from GitHub that you will use during the labs.
+In this lab, you will set up the base developer tools for your development environment, install the Azure IoT extensions for Visual Studio Code and Azure CLI, and then download some files from GitHub that can be useful when developing Microsoft Azure IoT solutions.
 The lab includes the following exercises:

 * Install Developer Tools and Products
 * Install Dev Tool Extensions
-* Set Up Course Lab Files and Alternative Tools
+* Set Up Lab Files and Alternative Tools

 ## Lab Instructions

 ### Exercise 1: Install Developer Tools and Products

-> **Important**: The tools and products associated with this Exercise are pre-installed on the virtual machine created for this course.
+> **Important**: The tools and products associated with this Exercise are pre-installed on the virtual machine created for the Microsoft Azure IoT Developer lab modules on MS Learn.

 #### Task 1: Install .NET Core